trakerr-com/trakerr-javascript/README.md

 var TrakerrClient = require('trakerr-javascript');
 var client = new TrakerrClient('<your api key here>'); // replace value within quotes with your API key instead

-// Option-1: Add a global exception handler, any error thrown with throw new Error('...'); will now be sent to Trakerr client.handleExceptions(false);
+// Option-1: Add a global exception handler,
+//any error thrown with throw new Error('...'); will now be sent to Trakerr client.handleExceptions(false);

 // Option-2: Send event manually to Trakerr